 In December 2016, the new quality arrangements for colleges were published by the Scottish Funding Council.
-Arrangements for assuring and improving the quality of provision and services in Scotland’s colleges sets out how colleges should develop their annual Evaluative Report and Enhancement Plan.
-These evaluate colleges’ progress against Education Scotland's new quality framework How good is our college? and against colleges’ regional outcome agreements.
+Arrangements for assuring and improving the quality of provision and services in Scotland’s colleges set out guidance for colleges around developing their annual Evaluative Report and Enhancement Plan.
+These evaluated colleges’ progress against Education Scotland's quality framework at that time, How good is our college?
+(HGIOC) and against colleges’ regional outcome agreements.